 Consider the oxygen mask analogy: You can’t truly help others until you take the necessary steps to help yourself.
-Registered psychologist Karin Klassen works with Wello to offer support and guidance to business leaders.
-In a recent conversation, Klassen shared ideas and insights that may help owners manage stress and avoid burnout during this time of great uncertainty.
+In a recent conversation, registered psychologist, Karin Klassen shared ideas and insights that may help business owners manage stress and avoid burnout during this time of great uncertainty.

 Here are seven tips to consider: